cincheo/jsweet-candy-js-quickstart/README.md

 For the sake of example, we will use a very simple library: [sprintf-js](https://www.npmjs.com/package/sprintf-js).

+For more information on how this Maven project works, check the [jsweet-candy-quickstart](https://github.com/cincheo/jsweet-candy-quickstart), which implements a very similar structure.

 ## How to build

 Install the ``sprintf`` JavaScript library (to be included in the candy).